cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/04-atom-staking.md

 ## Setting up Keplr

 First, the easiest part, open Google Chrome on your computer and go to the [Keplr extension page](https://chrome.google.com/webstore/detail/keplr/dmkamcknogkgcdfhhbddcghachkejeap).
 Alternatively, you can search by yourself for Keplr in the [Chrome extensions store](https://chrome.google.com/webstore/search/Keplr).
 Indeed, it is always good practice to be a bit suspicious of links to wallets as sometimes fraudulent ones are published to steal from you.
-Good thing, Keplr is mentioned, and linked, [here](https://cosmos.network/ecosystem/wallets), lending it some credibility.
+Good thing, Keplr is mentioned and linked in the [Cosmos ecosystem overview page](https://cosmos.network/ecosystem/wallets), lending it some credibility.

 When it is installed, it should be available in your list of extensions when you click on the icon in the top-right corner of Chrome: